Mobileye Plunges as Full-Year Revenue Forecast Falls Short

 “The potential for negative estimate revisions could rob shares of a natural catalyst to boost shares sustainably higher in the near term despite a growing expectation that the company is poised to announce incremental customer wins,” he wrote in a note.

 Mobileye shares rose 24% in 2023, and closed on Wednesday at $39.72.
-Of analysts covering the company, 23 have a buy-equivalent rating, five say to hold and none recommend selling.
-The average 12-month price target is about $49.
+Of analysts covering the company, 23 have a buy-equivalent rating, four say to hold and one recommends selling.
+The average 12-month price target is $47.32.

 Most Read from Bloomberg Businessweek